regularlady/scoutie/README.md

 # Scoutie

-A rake task to check the health of live websites
+A rake task to check the status code of a JSON request

 ## Installation